-As part of the portfolio submission, it's essential that the evidence mapping document is completed and uploaded alongside the evidence.
+As part of the portfolio submission, it's essential that the evidence mapping document (found on the Lifelong Learning Portal) is completed and uploaded alongside the evidence.

 The apprentice, training provider and employer must sign and date the mapping document, confirming authenticity ahead of submission.